Sugar and tea have a love story that goes way back.

 Enter any given home in the South on a hot afternoon, and there's a pretty good chance you'll be offered an icy glass of tea.
 If you're accustomed to iced tea made in other parts of the U.S., be warned: This stuff is really, really sweet.
 Some recipes call for a quarter cup of sugar per cup of water.

-As iconic as Southern sweet tea is, it's also become a marker of unhealthy dietary patterns in the region. is an associate professor in the School of Public Health at the University of Alabama at Birmingham, and she a strong link between the Southern-style diet - fried food, processed meat and sweet tea - and risk of stroke.
+As iconic as Southern sweet tea is, it's also become a marker of unhealthy dietary patterns in the region.
+Suzanne Judd is an associate professor in the School of Public Health at the University of Alabama at Birmingham, and she has documented a strong link between the Southern-style diet - fried food, processed meat and sweet tea - and risk of stroke.
 In small towns in the south, Judd says, sweet tea is the default beverage.
 And it's really hard to wean people off it.

 - In a large glass measuring cup, place the tea bags and add the baking soda.